 These challenges make it critical that the health care industry adopt an electronic health record solution that creates cost and administrative efficiencies and ensures patients are not lost in the prior authorization process.
 Enter ePA or electronic prior authorizations.

-Electronic prior authorization provides real-time data exchange to all participants in the prior authorization decision-making process.
+Electronic prior authorization vendors provide real-time data exchange to all participants in the prior authorization decision-making process.
 In a CoverMyMeds study, results show that the use of ePA significantly reduces the time spent on each prior authorization request, up to 80%, from as many as 15 to 20 minutes to as few as 3 to 5 minutes.
 Turnaround time of a request is decreased from 3 to 5 business days to within hours in most cases.

 Given all the benefits ePA offers, why haven’t we seen a wider spread adoption?
 To have an effective ePA process it requires wide-spread adoption by EHR vendors, payers and pharmacies leveraging functionality from ePA vendors.
 It also requires mandates at a state and federal level implementing standardization of the ePA process.
 The market is moving in the right direction, though.
 New data from CoverMyMeds and industry partners, indicates progress toward industry-wide adoption of ePA.